-Building a sustainable world
+Building a Sustainable World

 Since 2015, both the Sustainable Development Goals and the Paris Agreement have led to the widely recognized urgency to deeply reorganize our societies towards inclusive and sustainable modes of living.
 Our current systems of production and consumption produce inequalities, damage the environment and seriously compromise the chances for future generations to live in peace and in good conditions.

-Restoring this broken relationship with our ecosystems at a whole, both human and natural, then requires strong commitment from actors of all sectors.
+Restoring this broken relationship with our ecosystems as a whole, both human and natural, then requires a strong commitment from actors of all sectors.
 Higher education has its share in this global shift towards environmental and social justice, as it represents the first steps for young people who will be tomorrow’s leaders and advisors.
 If today’s young generation is not trained and prepared to implement this global and cross-sectoral ecological transition, how could we prevent resistances and lock-ins that we observe in people currently in decision-making positions from being repeated?
 However, few higher education institutions offer comprehensive training in terms of content, but also in methodologies to teach it.

-Teaching for sustainability
+Teaching for Sustainability

-Teaching sustainability is not an easy task that could rely on only theoretical and conceptual knowlege.
+Teaching sustainability is not an easy task that could rely on only theoretical and conceptual knowledge.
 In the footsteps of Greta Thunberg, an increasing part of the global youth expressed the desire to have the means to change the world and, for that, to change the way education is delivered: the methods of the latter are considered inadequate to meet the challenges of tomorrow.